khoi148/gameportal-ubi/README.md

   to reset the game and event databases, and insert some generic default entries.

 **STEP 2**

--Use GET `/gameinfo/listgames` to see a list of games in the Databases.
+- Use GET `/gameinfo/listgames` to see a list of games in the Databases.
--Use GET `/listevents` to see a list of events for each game, in the Database -When listing games, pick one game, and use it's ID for the next step.
+- Use GET `/listevents` to see a list of events for each game, in the Database
+- When listing games, pick one game, and use it's ID for the next step.

 **STEP 3**
--Use GET `/gameinfo/:gameId`,
+Use GET `/gameinfo/:gameId`,
 i.e `/gameinfo/5f23a62f2840bd54b08019d7`
 To see info about one specific game, and it's upcoming events.
 All of its events will be listed with it.